 6. Try some StudyJams

-Scholastic’s StudyJams work for both in person and online classrooms.
-Watch the entertaining video, then use the self-assessment tool to check your knowledge.
+Scholastic’s StudyJams work for both in-person and online classrooms.
+Watch the entertaining video, then use the self-assessment tool to check kids’ knowledge.

 7. Create food chain art

-This cross-curriculum art project is so fun!
+We love that this food web activity is not just a science project but an art project as well!
 Kids choose a food chain to illustrate, then represent each part of it inside the mouth of the next.

 8. Construct food chain pyramids